 Despite the media image of the burglar breaking and entering while the occupants are asleep, the majority of burglaries (59%) occur during the day, with 910,000 offenses in 2009.
 Nighttime burglaries accounted for 41% of the total, with 625,000 offenses.

 Where Does Burglary Occur?

 Residential burglaries represented 74% of all burglary with 1,127,000 offenses and an average of $2,709 of goods being stolen.
 Commercial burglary accounted for 26% of all burglaries with 407,000 offenses and an average of $2,521 being stolen.

 How Does Larceny Breakdown?

 First, a quick definition.
 Larceny is defined as the unlawful taking and removing of another person's personal property with the intention of permanently depriving the owner of possession.
-Stealing from vehicles is the most popular form of larceny, with 1,520,000 offenses (27%) and an average of $737 of property being stolen.
+Although vehicle surveillance systems are becoming more commonplace, stealing from vehicles is the most popular form of larceny, with 1,520,000 offenses (27%) and an average of $737 of property being stolen.
 Shoplifting from retailers represented 18% of all larceny, with 1,002,000 offenses and an average of $178 stolen.
 Larceny from buildings represented 620,000 offenses (11%) with an average of $1,244 stolen.